Your Luteal Phase Calls for Calm. These Yoga Practices Can Help.

-These Yin yoga sequences are designed to help you sit longer, and more comfortably, in meditation by stretching connective tissue around the joints (mainly the knees, pelvis, sacrum, and spine).
+These Yin Yoga sequences are designed to help you sit longer and more comfortably in meditation by stretching fascia—also known as connective tissue—around the joints: mainly the knees, pelvis, sacrum, and spine.

 When you make your practice a priority before anything else, it sets the tone for everything else.